distable/core/README.md

 # stable-core

-**stable-core** is a backend server for AI art with plugins and UIs, your swiss-army knife and package manager to media synthesis.
+**stable-core** is a backend server for AI art with plugins and GUIs to use, the ultimate swiss-army knife to media synthesis.
 We cover every use case, from ordinary artists to intense creative coders.

 **AI art and models, GUIs, animation, prompt engineering, audio-reactivity, iterating, experimenting, rendering, math functions, multi-modality,** everything is covered by stable-core and it all chains together.
 The amazing entourage effect of our components encourages developers implement all their best ideas and models as a stable-core plugin.

-Like demoscene, we dogfood the hell out of it.

 # Components